snd/fragments-user/README.md

 ```
 ./app serve cockpit
 ```
-you can find it in [src/factories/middleware.coffee](src/factories/middleware.coffee). it only contains a user API. if you need more than that - and you probably do - just copy it over to your application and extend it.
+you can find the cockpit application in [src/factories/middleware.coffee](src/factories/middleware.coffee). it only contains a user API. if you need more than that - and you probably do - just copy the factory `cockpit` over to your application and extend it.

 *the `http` command used in the following is https://github.com/jkbrzt/httpie*

-login to get an access **token**:
+login to get an access **token** in the response:
 ```
 http POST localhost:8080/api/cockpit/login username=casca password=opensesame
 ```